pjournal/mef03g-road-runner/index.md

 - Analyzing data according to different time periods

 ### Analysis Objectives
-- Finding the provinces where the most number of sale is made, the average of sales over time periods.
+- Finding the provinces where the most number of sales is made, the average of sales over time periods.
+- Analyzing the number of sales in provinces and group them by first sale and second hand sale.
-- Analyzing the sale prices in provinces and group them by giving intervals.
+- Analyzing the number of sales in provinces and group them by Mortgaged house sales and other sales.
 - Analyzing the province preference by nationality.
-- Analyzing mortgage credits detail of sales.
+- Analyzing Mortgaged house sales in detail of first sale and second hand sales by provinces and years

 #
 The data set that we will use for the project: